Acquiring Editor: Daniel Nasset

 The Geopolitics of Information

-The geopolitics of information has moved to the center of the encompassing and increasingly conflicted question of who will shape the global political economy, and how.
-The dispensation of the worlds communication systems and information resources constitutes both a domain of political-economic rivalry conducted by states and corporations, and a field of social contestation involving a wider set of social actors.
-This new series is broadly demarcated to foreground both interstate rivalries and societal struggles, and to encompass both emergent pressure points and environing social-historical dynamics.
-We are now soliciting book manuscripts in the 60,000 word range -- short, well-documented, critical studies of topical issues and trends.
+The Geopolitics of Information has moved to the center of the encompassing and increasingly conflicted question of who will shape the global political economy, and how.
+The dispensation of the world's communication systems and information resources constitutes both a domain of political-economic rivalry conducted by states and corporations, and a field of social contestation involving a wider set of social actors.
+This series is broadly demarcated to foreground both interstate rivalries and societal struggles, and to encompass both emergent pressure points and environing social-historical dynamics.
+We are now soliciting book manuscripts in the 60,000-80,000 word range -- short, well-documented, critical studies of topical issues and trends.

 A Call For Book Manuscripts